Japan Air Lines Flight 123: 6:48–6:55 p.m.: Final loss of control

 The aircraft reached 13000 ft at 6:53 p.m., when the captain reported an uncontrollable aircraft for the third time.
-Shortly afterward, the controller asked the crew to switch the radio frequency to 119.7 to talk to the Tokyo Approach ("Japan Air 123, switch the frequency to 119.7 please!"), and while the pilots did not acknowledge the request over the radio, they did as instructed (Captain: "Yes, Yes, 119.7" Co-pilot: "Ah, Yes, number 2" Captain: "119.7" Co-pilot: "Yes" Flight Engineer: "Shall we try?"
-Co-pilot: "Yes").
-Tokyo Approach then contacted the flight via the SELCAL system, briefly activating the SELCAL alarm again until the flight engineer responded to Tokyo's request.
-At this point, the captain asked the flight engineer to request their position (Captain: "Request position" Flight engineer: "Request position").
-At 6:54 p.m., this was reported to the flight as 45 nmi northwest of Haneda, and 25 nmi west of Kumagaya.
-At 6:55 p.m., the captain requested flap extension, and the co-pilot called out a flap extension to 10 units, while the flaps were already being extended from 5 units at 6:54:30 p.m..
-This began to cause the aircraft to begin to a bank to the right, possibly due to an imbalance in the lift between the left and right flaps.
+Shortly afterward, the controller asked the crew to switch the radio frequency to 119.7 for Tokyo Approach.
+Although the pilots did not acknowledge the request over the radio, they switched frequencies as instructed.
+Tokyo Approach then contacted the flight via the SELCAL system, briefly activating the corresponding alarm again until the flight engineer responded.
+At this point, the flight crew requested to be given their position, which, at 6:54 p.m., was reported to the flight as 45 nmi northwest of Haneda, and 25 nmi west of Kumagaya.
+At 6:55 p.m., the captain requested flap extension, and the co-pilot called out a flap extension to 10 units, but the flaps had already extended past 5 units at 6:54:30 p.m. and had reached 20 units 1 minute and 2 seconds later.
+Meanwhile, the aircraft had started banking abnormally toward the right; this might have been most likely due to an imbalance in the lift generated by the left and right flaps.
 Power was increased at the same time.
-A differential thrust setting caused engine power on the left side to be slightly higher than on the right side.
-This contributed to further increasing the bank angle to the right.
+While the flaps continued to extend, a differential thrust setting caused engine power on the left side to be slightly higher than on the right side, adding to the roll to the right.

-One minute later, the flaps were extended to 25 units, which caused the aircraft to bank dramatically to the right beyond 60°, and the nose began to drop.
-Captain Takahama immediately ordered the flaps to be retracted ("Hey, halt the flap"), and power was added abruptly, but still with engine power higher on the left vs. the right engines.
-The captain was heard on the CVR desperately requesting for the flaps to be retracted and for more power to be applied in a last-ditch effort to raise the nose (Captain: "Power!
-Flap stop crowding together."
-Co-pilot: "Flap up, flap up, flap up, flap up!"
-Captain: "Flap up?"
-Co-pilot: "Yes."
-Captain: "Power.
-Power!
-Flap!"
-Flight engineer: "It is up!"
-Captain: "Raise the nose.
-Raise the nose!
-Power!").
-The aircraft continued to enter an unrecoverable right-hand descent into the mountains as the engines were pushed to full power, during which the ground proximity warning system sounded, and the captain knew it was too late to recover (Captain: "It's the end!").
+One minute later, the flaps were extended to about 25 units, the bank angle exceeded 60°, and the nose began to drop.
+Captain Takahama immediately ordered the flaps to be retracted and power was added abruptly, but still with higher power settings on the left engines than on the right.
+The asymmetric thrust settings continued to increase as the bank angle continued and exceeded 80°.
+The captain was heard on the CVR desperately requesting for the flaps to be retracted and for more power to be applied in a last-ditch effort to raise the nose.
+The aircraft continued an unrecoverable right-hand descent toward the mountains as the bank angle recovered to about 70° and engines were pushed to full power, during which the ground proximity warning system sounded.

 In the final moments, as the airspeed exceeded 340 kn, the pitch attitude leveled out and the aircraft ceased descending, with the aircraft and passengers/crew being subjected to 3 g of upward vertical acceleration.